BarRaider/streamdeck-tools/README.md

 ### Samples of plugins using this framework: [Samples][1]

 ### New tools included:
-[EasyPI](https://github.com/BarRaider/streamdeck-easypi) - Easily pass information from the PI (Property Inspector) to your plugin
+* [EasyPI](https://github.com/BarRaider/streamdeck-easypi) - Easily pass information from the PI (Property Inspector) to your plugin.
-[Install.bat](utils\install.bat) - Script that quickly uninstalls and reinstalls your plugin on the streamdeck (view batch file for more details)
+* [Install.bat](utils\install.bat) - Script that quickly uninstalls and reinstalls your plugin on the streamdeck (view batch file for more details)
-[StreamDeck-Tools Template](utils\StreamDeck-Tools Template.vsix) for Visual Studio - Automatically creates a project with all the files needed to compile a plugin
+* [StreamDeck-Tools Template](utils\StreamDeck-Tools Template.vsix) for Visual Studio - Automatically creates a project with all the files needed to compile a plugin